kaltura/developer-platform-docs/documentation/player-portal/android/playlist-android.md

 > <br>To control the first entry playback, set the `autoPlay` property to the desired value (default = true).

-### Countdown
+### Playlist Count Countdown Options

-When the current item is about to end and the playlist is set to continue automatically `autoContinue	` = true, the app will get countdown start event.
-Then app can display next or watch credits view. once countdown is over countdown ended event will be fired app can cancel countdown not to execue the ended event that will trigger the playNext API. using the disableCountDown API.
+When the current item is about to end and the playlist is set to continue automatically  by setting `autoContinue	 = true`, the app will get countdown start event.
+Then app can display up next or watch credits pop up.
+Once countdown is over, countdown ended event will be fired.
+App can cancel current countdown so it will not be executed at the ended event that will not trigger the playNext API. using the disableCountDown API `player?.playlistController?.disableCountDown()`.

-By default, the countdown is fired for the last 10 seconds of the media. values are given in miliseconds.
+By default, the countdown is fired at the last 10 media seconds for the last 10 seconds of the media. values are given in milliseconds.
 <br>To change this behavior, configure the `CountDownOptions`
 <br> For example, to show the countdown for 20 seconds until the end, configure:
 <br>Via the API: